-With summer coming to an end in Wyandotte, now is a good time to get ahead on air conditioner maintenance.
+With summer ending in Wyandotte, now is an ideal time to get a head start on air conditioner maintenance.

-If you haven’t taken care of it this year, it could be blocked with dirt and debris from your yard.
+If you haven’t cleaned it lately, it could be full of mud and yard waste.
 This collection can reduce your unit’s efficiency and cause it to malfunction.
 Or require replacement sooner.

-We suggest having your air conditioning system professionally serviced annually.
+We suggest having your air conditioning system professionally serviced every year.
 Why?
-A clean system can be more energy efficient, which could save you money on energy expenses.
+Clean equipment can be more energy efficient, which could save you money on utility expenses.

-Regular AC maintenance also helps our technicians spot and handle minor issues before they develop into high-priced problems.
+Routine AC maintenance also helps our technicians locate and handle small issues before they turn into costly problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do alone between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.
+There’s also some upkeep you can do by yourself between professional tune-ups.
+You just need about an hour to clean your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a warm day to clean your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can run your equipment once you’ve cleaned it.
+Choose a mild day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can run the unit once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money